• Skip to primary navigation

 I continued using Teaching Textbooks for her high school math program for about 2 years–it exceeded my expectations!
 My daughter gained confidence and independence in her math work–no more math tears!
 (And it helped free up my time while I homeschooled my little people!)

-However–she still struggles with math.
+However–she still struggled with math.
 But she is not a “math person.”
 This child is a poet and artist…I don’t think it would matter what math curriculum I used–math would not be her cup of tea…

 Homeschooling high school takes its own interesting twists and turns–she decided to graduate early!
 So for her senior year, she took 2 semesters of math from our local community college.